cnorthwood/chriss-weight-tracker/README.md

 The data it outputs is the data I like to track - which importantly includes a 7-day moving average so I can weigh daily but get some cleaner data to track my progress.
 I [wrote a blog post about how I track my weight](https://cnorthwood.medium.com/tracking-losing-weight-78eadc616507) which gives a bit of rationale.

+You can also have this write directly to the Google Sheet if you'd like.
+To do this, first create a Google service account:

+1. Open https://console.developers.google.com/apis/library and find sheets.
+Make sure it's enabled, and if necessary, create a project.
+2. Under the IAM admin in the Google Cloud console, create a service account.
+You can leave everything as default.
+3. Make a note of the service account email, and share your Google Sheet with this email account.
+4. On the service account screen, create a key and download it in JSON form.

+Now you can run the command `FITBIT_DATABASE=fitbit.sqlite FITBIT_CLIENT_ID=<client ID from above> FITBIT_CLIENT_SECRET=<client secret from above> GOOGLE_SERVICE_ACCOUNT=service-account.json HEIGHT=<your height in cm> poetry run python3 -mweight_tracker --google-sheet <sheet URL>`

 Deploying to k8s
 ----------------